dzhao97/Basil/README.md

 - If you've done everything correctly, running `npm run test-plaid` now should log the recent transactions in your connected accounts.

+- If you reset your password for any accounts, run `npm run token-plaid <account>` where `account` is an id for the bank you want to refresh authentication information for.
+This will start a local server similar to when you initially connected the account for you to go through the authentication flow.
+Once you've logged in, it will return the same access token you had previously.

 ### Google Sheets

 > I use a Google Sheet because it's convenient.
 If you don't trust Google or want to build your own fancy interface, you can totally do that - but that's out of scope for this demo.